Updated: Dec 2, 2022

 Because of the accident, you were unable to complete a commission job.

-Owing to mental and physical difficulties, you are unable to continue working in your current place.
+Due to mental and physical difficulties, you cannot continue working in your current place.

-You are unable to find jobs that pay a livable wage in the same manner as before your injuries.
+You cannot find jobs that pay a livable wage in the same manner as before your injuries.

-Benefits like social security (and other forms of assistance) are often taken into account to account for any time or years that should have been contributed but weren't.
+Benefits like social security (and other forms of assistance) are often considered for any time or years that should have been contributed but weren't.
 It's important to remember that the aim of damages is to put the injured person back in the same position as if the accident never happened in the first place.

 The standard for alleging lost future earnings is the same as it is for claiming future medical expenses: you must show that future earnings were pretty likely to occur even though the accident did not happen.